Job Search Strategies That Actually Work

 Recruiter Outreach Alongside Applications

-Reaching out to a recruiter after applying to one of their roles is underused.
+Reaching out to a recruiter after applying to one of their roles is massively underused.
 Most candidates apply and wait.
-But a short, specific LinkedIn message to the hiring recruiter — sent 24 hours after applying — can bump your application to the top of the pile.
+But a short, specific LinkedIn message to the hiring recruiter, sent 24 hours after applying, can bump your application to the top of the pile just by making you memorable.

 What to Stop Doing